ashv1nr/adaboost-from-scratch/README.md

 # adaboost-from-scratch
-An implementation of the AdaBoost ensemble algorithm using NumPy and scikit-learn
+An implementation of the AdaBoost ensemble algorithm using NumPy and scikit-learn.